Online School Counseling Programs No GRE

-A school counselor is part of a school’s education team, and may help students with their academic goals, their social and personal development and their career development.
-They may work in public or private elementary schools, middle schools, and high schools.
+A school counselor is part of a school’s education team and helps students with their academic goals, social and personal development, and career development.
+Counselors may work in public or private elementary schools, middle schools, and high schools.
 If you’re interested in pursuing a career in school counseling, there are many degree programs available.
 Compare online school counseling programs with no GRE requirement below to find a program that meets your needs.

 University of Southern California (USC)